 Read on to discover the healthy, homemade, veggie alternatives that have the power to kick even the longest standing takeaway habit for good.

-Fried chicken – without the chicken
+Fried chicken recipe – without the chicken

 It’s KFC but not as you know it.
 Instead of chicken, this Kentucky fried seitan dish uses tofu and an equally as addictive crispy coating.